liang-ma/BlackScholes_MonteCarlo/README.md

 K          |  strike price for the option kernel_name | the kernel name, to be passed to the OpenCL runtime

-The number of simulations $N$, and the number of time partitions M, as well as all the other parameters related to the simulation, are listed in ***"blackScholes.cpp"***
+The number of simulations N, and the number of time partitions M, as well as all the other parameters related to the simulation, are listed in ***"blackScholes.cpp"***

 Parameter |  information
 :-------- | :---
 NUM_STEPS    | number of time steps (M)
-NUM_RNGS | number of RNGs running in parallel, proportional to the area cost NUM_SIMS   | number of simulations running in parallel for a given RNG (512 optimizes BRAM usage) NUM_SIMGROUPS  | number of simulation groups (each with $NUM\_RNG \cdot NUM\_SIMS simulations) running in pipeline, proportional to the execution time
+NUM_RNGS | number of RNGs running in parallel, proportional to the area cost NUM_SIMS   | number of simulations running in parallel for a given RNG (512 optimizes BRAM usage) NUM_SIMGROUPS  | number of simulation groups (each with ![$NUM\_RNG \cdot NUM\_SIMS] simulations) running in pipeline, proportional to the execution time
 The area cost is proposrtional to NUM_RNG.

 ### How to run an example